Alimony, a dreaded word for some, and what seems like the only hope for others, is a very big deal in many divorce cases.

 How a good divorce lawyer supports a request for Alimony and defends against a request for Alimony

-In preparing to negotiate or advocate for our clients, it depends what types of Alimony we are considering requesting on behalf of our clients, or what types of requests for alimony the other party will be requesting from our clients.
+In preparing to negotiate or advocate for our clients, it depends on what types of Alimony we are considering requesting on behalf of our clients, or what types of requests for alimony the other party will be requested from our clients.
 In preparing to ask for Rehabilitative Alimony, for example, we are focused on substantiating our claims with documentation.

-For example, if the requesting spouse is our client, and this spouse needs to re-educate himself in order to obtain a new career, we are delving into this issue to determine what educational programs are open to this spouse and how much each educational program costs.
+For example, if the requesting spouse is our client, and this spouse needs to re-educate himself to obtain a new career, we are delving into this issue to determine what educational programs are open to this spouse and how much each educational program costs.

 We also look to see what other costs the spouse will face obtaining a job.
 Do they need to register with professional associations or obtain a license or certification of some sort?
 How much do these processes cost?
 Again, we’re always looking at the menu of options and obtaining documentary evidence to back up our claims.